fysoul17/firebase_auth_simplify/README.md

 ## Getting Started

+**NOTE: Only setup what you need.
+No need to configure all of followings**

 ### Firebase Auth Setup
 This project uses firebase_auth package and is just a wrapper of it.
 So please make sure you follow setup instruction of [firebase_auth](https://pub.dev/packages/firebase_auth).